 In this seminar Jenny Gibbs explored this issue and discussed ways to better support colleagues who have a mental health condition.

 Improving care through creative stakeholder engagement: making use of Research Capability Funding

-This work was made possible through National Institute for Health Research Capability Funding, which the Bristol, North Somerset and South Gloucestershire CCG Research and Evidence Team awarded to Nikki in 2018.
+This work was made possible through National Institute for Health Research (NIHR) Research Capability Funding, which we awarded to Nikki in 2018.

 Thinking in pictures: the what, why and how of logic models